valryon/valryon.github.io/_posts/2013-09-16-git-and-unity-projects.md

 - Manually delete the Library, obj and Temp folder
 - Save
 - Restart the project
-- Makes sure everything is working (you will that very, very fast)
+- Makes sure everything is working (you will know that very, very fast)
 - Commit
 - Enjoy!